Houston Information Technology Services

 - Chief Information Officer (CIO), responsible for citywide IT direction, through a collaborative managerial structure, as stated in Executive Order 1-44.

-Sahara Lee, Deputy CIO /Deputy Director, Enterprise Infrastructure Services
+Dixon Roswell, Acting Deputy CIO / Deputy Director, Enterprise Infrastructure Services

-- Sahara Lee is the Deputy Chief Information Officer responsible for leading the Enterprise Infrastructure Services (EIS) Division, which is made up of Enterprise Operations and Network / Voice Services.
+- The Deputy Chief Information Officer responsible for leading the Enterprise Infrastructure Services (EIS) Division, which is made up of Enterprise Operations and Network / Voice Services.
 These groups are responsible for the City data centers, data/voice networks, and the server/storage/infrastructure supporting the information technology needs of City employees.
-Sahara has been an Information Technology (IT) professional for over 25 years in both the public and private sectors.

 - Responsible for Data Center Services, Production Server Services, Storage Services, Project Services, Messaging Services, Monitoring and Tools Services, and End User Services within the Enterprise Operations Organization.
 Data Center Services focuses on the proper operations of the core data centers; Production Server Services ensures that servers are available and functioning properly; Storage Services manages Storage Area Networks (SANs) and data backup/restoration; Project Services provides architecture and engineering resources in delivering quality projects; Messaging Services provides email and instant messaging services; Monitoring and Tools Services provides system and network monitoring, anti-virus, and system management tools; and End User Services provides end user device support (desktops/laptops, tablets, printers, monitors, smart phones, and various desktop applications).